Support with your Council Tax

 - get in touch with us now.
 We can make sure you're getting all the support that you're entitled to.
 If you're already behind with payments, we can consider everything you owe us and help you avoid any extra costs or charges

 Working age Council Tax payers who get Council Tax Support are entitled to a further reduction in their Council Tax for 2020/21.
 Accounts have now been credited an extra £150.
 If your balance is less than £150, then your Council Tax bill will be zero.

 You do not need to contact us as this has been done automatically.
-Revised bills and award letters have now been issued and should be with you within 7 working days.
-If you register for My Account you can get your new award letter and bill online.
+Revised bills have now been issued and should be with you within 7 working days.
+If you register for My Account you can get your bill online.